wso2/docs-is/en/docs/administer/adding-new-tenants.md

     ![](../assets/img/53125481/92516206.png)

-    !!! warning

-        Before invoking an operation:
+    !!! warning "Before invoking an operation"

         -   Be sure to set the admin user's credentials for authorization in the SOAP UI.